 Conservation Authority staff will continue to monitor conditions and report new information as it becomes available.
 To learn more about Ontario's Low Water Response program visit our website at www.ltc.on.ca.
 You can also report any low water observations using the Low Water Reporting Form on the website.

 For more information, contact:

-Janet Noyes - Manager, Development Services & Water Resources (613) 394-3915 ext.
-211 | janet.noyes@LTC.on.ca
+Janet Noyes - Manager, Development Services & Water Resources (613) 394.3915 x211 (Lower Trent Conservation)